 METHOD PURPOSE/IMPORTANCE DATA COLLECTION TIME FRAME A. LOTTERY PLAYERS DEMOGRAPHIC STUDY OF TEXAS LOTTERY PLAYERS Meet statutory requirement.
 Provide independent measurement of citizen participation rates, the distribution and frequency of lottery play, and the demographic profiles of past-year lottery players and non-players.
 Required biannually, but is conducted annually in the fall.
-ANNUAL SEGMENTATION AND MONTHLY TRACKING STUDIES Monitor key policy questions, spending pattern shifts, game/advertisement awareness, public perception of the lottery, and shifts in game player profiles Segmentation - annually during the first quarter of the fiscal year.
+Annual segmentation and Monthly tracking studies Monitor key policy questions, spending pattern shifts, game/advertisement awareness, public perception of the lottery, and shifts in game player profiles.
+Segmentation - annually during the first quarter of the fiscal year.
 Tracking - quarterly during the 2nd, 3rd, and 4th quarters of the fiscal year.
-FOCUS GROUPS (OFTEN IN COMBINATION WITH PLAYER SURVEYS AND DISCRETE CHOICE TESTING) Evaluate potential new instant game concepts and receive feedback from players on general game issues such as ticket designs, play styles and themes About two times a year PLAYER SURVEYS Explore the appeal of instant ticket concepts further About two times a year DISCRETE CHOICE TESTING Measure the relative importance of game features that drive players' choices for instant games and identify the combinations of ticket features that are most effective in driving players' choices About two times a year INTERNET-BASED SURVEYS Varied purposes, e.g., instant ticket concept research studies, draw game brand equity studies, and an online game change study As needed B. LOTTERY RETAILERS RETAILER RESEARCH SURVEYS Gather retailer opinions and measure retailers' satisfaction with services provided by the Texas Lottery and lottery operator.
+FOCUS GROUPS (OFTEN IN COMBINATION WITH PLAYER SURVEYS AND DISCRETE CHOICE TESTING) Develop or improve products or services by obtaining reactions, feelings, and opinions from players and non-players on ticket concepts, ticket designs, media and advertising concepts, and other lottery-related topics.
+About two times a year PLAYER SURVEYS Further explore the appeal of scratch ticket concepts.
+About two times a year DISCRETE CHOICE TESTING Measure the relative importance of game features that drive players' choices for scratch games and identify the combinations of ticket features that are most effective in driving players' choices.
+As needed INTERNET-BASED SURVEYS Varied purposes, e.g., scratch ticket concept research studies, draw game brand equity studies, and draw game change studies.
+As needed B. LOTTERY RETAILERS RETAILER RESEARCH SURVEYS Gather retailer opinions and measure retailers' satisfaction with services provided by the Texas Lottery and lottery operator.
 Monthly RETAILER ROUNDUP SURVEYS Query retailers on current issues related to Texas Lottery operations.
-Bi-monthly publication C. CHARITABLE BINGO BINGO TRAINING SURVEYS Survey charitable bingo conductor licensees about the quality of customer service received from the Texas Lottery.
-During scheduled Training Programs
+Bi-monthly FOCUS GROUPS Gather retailer reactions and opinions regarding potential game changes, scratch ticket concepts and marketing ideas.
+As needed C. CHARITABLE BINGO BINGO TRAINING SURVEYS Survey charitable bingo conductor licensees about the quality of customer service received from the Texas Lottery.
+Included with license renewal applications, and Near the conclusion of the inperson Bingo Training Program.